What is complex PTSD?

 - trauma lasted over a long period of time

-If you think you may have symptoms of CPTSD, speaking with your GP can be the first step towards getting a diagnosis and support.
+If you think you're experiencing symptoms of CPTSD, speaking with your GP can be the first step towards getting a diagnosis and support.
 Your GP might refer you to a mental health specialist for assessment or treatment after carrying out an initial assessment.

 - Trauma-focused cognitive behavioural therapy (TF-CBT): Based on cognitive behavioural principles and using exposure techniques to help develop coping skills, as well as process thoughts and beliefs.